New Lifts for Whistler Blackcomb in 2018

 A sense of adventure and your camera or phone for photos are a good start!
 There are restaurants, washrooms and shops on the mountains.
 If you plan to hike the alpine trails other gear is recommended such as sturdy shoes, food and water as well as a trail map.

-Insider Tip: Make it a loop – go up Whistler, across the PEAK 2 PEAK and down Blackcomb.
+Insider Tip: Make it a loop – go up Whistler, take a round trip on the PEAK 2 PEAK Gondola, then down via Creekside.
 Or vice versa!
 Visitors who are wary of heights may prefer to stick to the enclosed Whistler Village Gondola.